OsmosysSoftware/dev-standards/ci-setups/php-github.md

 A workflow is a configurable automated process that will run one or more jobs.
 Workflows are defined by a YAML file checked in to your repository and will run when triggered by an event in your repository.
 These files are defined in `.github/workflows`.

-There two methods that can be followed for creating a workflow:
+There are two methods that can be followed for creating a workflow:

 #### Method 1: Using Github UI